Wintry mix in the forecast tonight - Salisbury Post

 A storm system will bring rain and possibly some snow to parts of Rowan County overnight and into Friday.

-A winter storm warning in place for parts of the Piedmont and Western North Carolina also includes Rowan County
+A winter storm warning in place for parts of the Piedmont and western North Carolina, also including Rowan County.

 Precipitation is expected to initially fall as rain across the foothills and Piedmont, but cooling temperatures will support a transition to snow Friday morning, roughly along and north of I-40.
 Heavy snow accumulations will be possible in these areas before the precipitation tapers off or changes back to rain Friday afternoon.